graphql-markdown/graphql-markdown/docs/settings.md

 ## `rootPath`

 The output root path for the generated documentation, relative to the current workspace.
-The final path will be `rootPath/baseURL`.
+It works in relation with [`baseURL`](#baseurl), and the final path will be `rootPath/baseURL`.

 | Setting    | CLI flag                | Default  |
 | ---------- | ----------------------- | -------- |